|

 Not required, but valuable

 The header is optional.
-Without it, your retrieval events still work - they just can't be corroborated against the publisher's own logs.
+Without it, your retrieval events still work - they just can't be corroborated against the content owner's own logs.

 Session outcomes